 Question 2: Are Evaluations Moderated by Extinction or Counterconditioning?

 Four variants of extinction procedure and two counterconditioning procedures were implemented in Experiments 1-7.
 These interventions moderated evaluations in certain studies and failed to do so in others.
-The question remains: to what extent do “extinction” and “counterconditioning” moderate evaluations in general?
-A moderator multi-level meta-analysis was conducted on the OEC and IR effects to answer this question.
+The question remains: to what extent do “extinction” and “counterconditioning” moderate evaluations that were established via intersecting regularities in general?
+A moderator multilevel meta-analysis was conducted on the OEC and IR effects to answer this question.

 Extinction